 In August 2012, the Organization entered into a promissory note agreement with a bank in the amount of \$1,950,000.
 The note is collateralized by the Organization's facilities.
 The note accrues interest at a fixed rate of 6.00%.
-The outstanding balance at June 30, 2018 totaled \$683,335.
+The note was paid off in August 2018 through refinancing the debt with another bank.